ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ### draw.io Issues

-1. There is a potential issue being investigated with draw.io when overlaying groups on multiple boxes which may cause underlying boxes to expand and have to be resized.
+1. Issue being investigated with draw.io when overlaying a group on multiple boxes which may cause underlying boxes to expand and have to be resized.
+Status: Response is that this is working as designed but the plan is to add an option to disable the resizing.
-2. Potential issue being investigated with draw.io when adding icons to a container where sometimes the icon does not remain with the container.
+2. Issue being investigated with draw.io when adding icons to a container where sometimes the icon does not remain with the container.
+Status: We are recreating test scenario.
-3. There is a potential issue being investigated with the unchecking sometimes not sticking.
+3. Issue being investigated with draw.io with the unchecking sometimes not sticking.
+Status: Plan to discuss.

 ## Visio Notes